HERMES-DKZ/quarto-publishing/episodes/07bibliography.md

 ::: questions

-- What os the bibliography feature in Quarto?
+- What is the bibliography feature in Quarto?
 - How do you use and expand the bibliography and citations?
 - How do you implement footnotes?